mkristian/dm-ldap-adapter/README.txt

 or-conditions can be done with :conditions option but only of the form "<property_name> <comparator> <value> [or <property_name> <comparator> <value>]*" where the comparator is one of "=", "like". it can be also combined with extra ANDs like this example

     Contact.all(:name.like => "A%", :conditions => ["phone like '+49%' or mobile like '+49%'"])

-=== using the ruby-ldap gem

-just require the right facade before require the adapter:

-    require 'ldap/ruby_ldap_facade'

 === multiple repositories